As the old adage goes, you get what you pay for, and this couldn’t be more true when it comes to outsourcing your IT.

 Some managed IT services providers market what’s disguised as an all-in, flat-fee, but omit most services in their price.
 These providers are not guilty of false advertising, but an uneducated buyer may not understand what the costs entail, or how often they will need certain services.
 For example, the MSP may offer a fee of 50 dollars per user, per month, but charge additional fees for on-site support or new computer delivery.
 Essentially, your business should be wary of low-cost MSPs, but note the true value of the managed IT services provider stems from the quality of the monitoring offered and the expertise it can deliver.

-If you’re still unsure what you should be paying for an managed IT service provider we can help.
-Contact an Aldridge representative with your questions or concerns and we’ll get back to you as soon as we can.
+If you’re still unsure what you should be paying for a managed IT service provider we can help.